CCshpeech/EMORAG/README.md

-# EmoRAG: Emotion-Aware Audio Retrieval
+# EmoRAG: Emotion-Centric Audio Retrieval

 EmoRAG is a powerful and flexible toolkit for retrieving audio files based on the emotional content of a text query.
 If you've ever wanted to find a song, a podcast clip, or any audio that matches the feeling of "I am so happy and excited!" or "This is a sad, rainy day," EmoRAG is the tool for you.